Can I be honest? I wouldn’t be buying an older condo in Florida without going through the following process.

 Thinking about New Construction?
 Read This First: Buying New Construction

 The legal description can be found on the tax record or on the Multiple Listing Sheet (MLS).
-Normally a condo legal description in Florida will look something similar to this: Paradise Yacht Club, Building A, Unit 101.
+Usually a condo legal description in Florida will look something similar to this: Paradise Yacht Club, Building A, Unit 101.

 This is all considered common grounds and should be accessible to every unit owner.
-Plus, part of your condo dues goes to the maintenance and insurance of the common grounds.
+Plus, part of your condo dues also goes to the maintenance and insurance of the common grounds.

-Asking about the legal description first will determine quite a few things, for instance, your financing is different in a condo vs townhouse or single family home.
+Asking about the legal description first will determine quite a few things, for instance, your financing is different in a condo vs townhouse or single-family home.

 📍What are Condo Covenants?

-Most condo developments have a set of recorded rules and conditions that restrict a homeowner’s use and define common areas.
+Most condo developments in Florida have a set of recorded rules and conditions that restrict a homeowner’s use and define common areas.
 More commonly referred to as covenants, the intent was to establish uniformity and order within the community.

 I don’t know who said this, “without rules there is anarchy” but I think it’s applicable to condo ownership.
 If you choose to own a condo, there will be rules to follow.

 Some of the rules you may not like and some it will seem the association overlooks.
 Selective enforcement of condo rules is a big no-no and most condo boards will not allow it.
-The state of Florida within the past few years have tightened the laws pertaining to condo boards and their actions regarding governance.
+The state of Florida within the past few years has tightened the laws pertaining to condo boards and their actions regarding governance.

 It might be in your best interest to ask a few neighbors their opinion of living in the building you are considering.
 You know those unhappy people will be the first ones to talk.

 It is also a good idea to ask for a copy of the last set of minutes from the board meeting.
-Reading the minutes will allow you a glimpse inside the board, how they function and any impending improvements that may require an assessment.
+Reading the minutes will allow you a glimpse inside the board, how they function, and any impending improvements that may require an assessment.

-Pros & Cons of Condo Ownership
+⚖Pros & Cons of Condo Ownership

 Just like owning a single-family home, there are benefits and demands of that particular property.
 The same goes for owning a condo.
 Before you buy a condo, consider the benefits vs the liabilities.

-Condos require less maintenance: Owning a condo in Florida, especially if you live out of state, can be beneficial in terms of the amount of maintenance that you will be required to do.
+- Condos require less maintenance: Owning a condo in Florida, especially if you live out of state, can be beneficial in terms of the amount of maintenance that you will be required to do.

 As a single woman, I loved the security of living in that building, but at times felt that the whole world knew that I had a terrible habit of ordering pizza.
 I really didn’t notice my neighbors too much, it was a very large building on the water so people pretty much minded their own business.
-But you do give up some privacy when you share common space.
+But you do give up some privacy when you share a common space.

-Shared Expenses: Owning a condo means that every unit owner carries some liability regarding repairs of the common areas, as well as the structures overall.
+- Shared Expenses: Owning a condo means that every unit owner carries some liability regarding repairs of the common areas, as well as the structures overall.
 In some areas of Florida (Dade and Broward County) the state requires a 40-year re-certification of the building.

-You Must Follow the Rules: The Covenants, Conditions, and Rules as mentioned earlier will be enforced by the condo board or management company.
+- You Must Follow the Rules: The Covenants, Conditions, and Rules as mentioned earlier will be enforced by the condo board or management company.
 You will be glad they are there if the unit above you decides to have a dance party at 3 AM.
 However, if owning a pet is important to you and your building does not allow it, you cannot have one.

-Buying a Condo & Renting
+🔓Buying a Condo & Renting

-Certain areas, like Anna Maria Island or Amelia Island, have a high demand by tourists and therefore renting your unit may be easier, and the restrictions of the building maybe a little more lenient than areas such as Miami.
+Certain areas, like Anna Maria Island or Amelia Island, have a high demand by tourists, and therefore renting your unit may be easier, and the restrictions of the building maybe a little more lenient than areas such as Miami.